-We respond by encouraging prisoners to use the hours they spend in their cells as a journey of inner change, by committing themselves to a daily discipline of meditation and yoga.
+We encourage prisoners to use the hours they spend in their cells as a journey of inner change, by committing themselves to a daily discipline of meditation and yoga.
 This is not easy for anyone.
 So a large part of our work is offering guidance and support through personal correspondence.
-Much of this is hand-written.
-We usually respond within a week of receiving a request for guidance.
+We aim to respond within two weeks of receiving a request for guidance.